 My argument is developed in two steps.
 First, using U.S. Census employer-employee matched data, I discover that financially constrained firms are more likely to lay off workers when uncertainty increases.
-This evidence diverges from the typical real option channel embedded in standard search models, which predict a suspension of layoffs due to increased option value of waiting during periods of high uncertainty.
-This discrepancy motivates me to construct a new search model by incorporating financial and labor contracting frictions.
+Second, I construct a new search model that can replicate this empirical evidence by incorporating financial and labor contracting frictions.
 They together generate a risk premium channel: each worker means a wage commitment, which firms are less willing to maintain when heightened uncertainty raises their bankruptcy risks.
-This mechanism replicates layoff behaviors consistent with the data and accounts for over 70% of the impact of uncertainty on unemployment, greatly improving the model's ability to capture unemployment dynamics during recessions.
+This mechanism accounts for over 70% of the impact of uncertainty on unemployment, greatly improving the model's ability to capture unemployment dynamics during recessions.